 To do this, it connects to Impala using the credentials of the JDBC data source and executes

 LOAD DATA INPATH ....
-To complete this command, the user needs to have access to the files uploaded in the first step.
+To complete this command, the user account of the JDBC data source needs to have access to the files uploaded in the first step.